etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     if not isinstance(x, collections.abc.MutableSequence):
         raise ApplicationError('A sequence type is expected')

-That immediately makes a type check compatible with both built-in and user types that inherit from abstract base classes.
+This immediately makes a type check compatible with both built-in and user types that inherit from abstract base classes.

-Static typing tends to make programs more reliable by leveraging explicit type information, computing types compatibility based on hierarchy and failing gracefully when type error is discovered.
+Static typing tends to make programs more reliable by leveraging explicit type information, computing types compatibility based on hierarchy and failing gracefully when a type error is discovered.

-Alternative to ad-hoc type checks is
+Alternative to ad-hoc type checks is the
 `gradual typing <https://www.python.org/dev/peps/pep-0484/>`_ technique which is fully supported since Python 3.6.
 Static typing in Python is based on the idea of annotating important variables with type